 Traditional data providers have enjoyed monopolies on this data for decades, making financial data APIs expensive or limiting access.
 This article shows how Intrinio is changing things.
 Keep reading for examples of the data types Intrinio offers, how they can be accessed, and how much they cost.

 This article shows how to get started if you are not familiar with Intrinio.
-You can create a free account and start accessing data feeds that have free plans, like the US Fundamentals and Stock Prices and US Global & Economic data feeds.
+You can create a free account and start accessing data feeds right away such as: US Fundamentals and Stock Prices and US Global & Economic data feeds.

 Our mission at Intrinio is to power a generation of applications that will fundamentally change the way our broken financial system works.
 Intrinio data feeds form the basis of large enterprise business reporting applications, Fintech web-apps, simple mobile apps and even blogs.
 It's rewarding to see our product come to life at the hands of today's most innovative developers building powerful things.